IngoKresse/pdfpicmangler/README.md

 - PDF does not support an alpha channel along with the image data -- it must be separate image object.
 - Supported in PDF but not implemented here: Transparent color.

 See command line documentation for options.
+This tool is based on the great Apache library PDFBox.